npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2016-03-02-arcgis-pro-first-thoughts.markdown

 ### Windows-only philosophy

 As [Micah Williamson's blogpost:
 PRO ON PRO (ON PRO)](http://www.cloudpointgeo.com/blog/2015/3/19/using-arcgis-pro-on-a-macbook-pro) points and references Mac sales trends, *"[Do I even need top point out how Apple was the only PC maker to have double digit growth in the past year?](http://www.macrumors.com/2014/01/09/gartner-pcmarket-statistics/)"*, **ArcGIS Pro**, like the Desktop product, is only supported for Windows.
-I would like to see
+I would like to see support for Mac and Linux.

 ### To reiterate:
 I have yet to see one **GIS User** or use case of **ArcGIS Pro** from anyone other than an **[Esri](http://www.esri.com/)** employee.
 Please let me know if you love **ArcGIS Pro** and why.
 I'd love to try it out more but I'm not sure I have the bandwidth or patience.
 I'm willing to change my mind and am open to civil conversation.
 A lot of my professional success is from learning to use Esri software so I'd love if they continued to put out great products but **at the moment I'm just not convinced ArcGIS Pro is for me**. :)